-Recent figures published by the government shows that car theft is on the rise again in England and Wales, increasing by 15% since 2016/17, and 40% over the last five years.
+Recent figures published by the government shows that car theft is on the rise again in England and Wales, increasing by 52% in just six years.

 “We are seeing more and more keyless car theft taking place across the country,” explains Clive Wain, Head of Police Liaison at Tracker.
 “It’s fair to say that criminals continue to stay one step ahead of manufacturers and ‘relay attack’ is one method car thieves have increasingly adopted.
 Relay theft is when two criminals work together using an electronic signal relay to intercept a key fob signal, usually when the key fob is within the victim’s home.
 Cars are being stolen and driven off within seconds.
 It’s clear that people are unintentionally leaving themselves vulnerable to these kinds of attacks by putting their keys in easy reach of relay devices.”

 How can I protect my car from keyless theft?

 A spokesman from the Association of British Insurers said that criminals are exploiting the vulnerabilities of the entry system by using pairs of radio transmitters to capture the signal from the vehicle’s fob, among other methods.